Are You Struggling to Feel Accepted, Safe and Whole?

 It can be incredibly difficult to feel as though you are different or that you don’t belong.
 And, even if you feel more and more comfortable with yourself, it can sometimes seem as though the world is lagging behind.
 It can be deeply hurtful to know that people out there judge you or even hate you because of who you authentically are.
 Hate crimes, bigotry, unfair laws and unjust systems of power are just some of things that can make QTPOC people feel worn down, fearful and defeated.
 It can be especially painful to hear people who you once considered allies make an ignorant, hurtful joke or comment.

-Counseling for QTPOC Can Help You Come Fully Alive
+Coaching for QTPOC Can Help You Fully Embody Your Aliveness

 Because I believe that each client in an expert in his or her own life, my approach is person-centered.
 I will draw on a variety of modalities and techniques so that you can find the therapeutic experience that most fully resonates with you.
 I specialize in transpersonal psychology, which means that I can help you pay attention to the transcendent and spiritual parts of yourself, without religious overtones.
 We can also work though any traumas you may have experienced, with the knowledge that life as a QTPOC can be traumatic in many ways.
 If you are struggling in your relationships, we can look at all the pieces of your family, friendship and/or romantic relationships to help you discover greater connection with people who will nurture you.
 And, I can also help you cultivate mindfulness so that you can feel more rooted in the present moment, more in tune with your body and better able to offer yourself care and compassion.